Emergent dynamics in excitable flow systems: Discussion

 In summary, this work shows how a network of nonlinear resistors can display emergent spontaneous dynamics for very different topologies and boundary conditions.
 The analytical results of section \ref{sec_math} help to understand the basic mechanisms behind the emergence of this complex behavior.
 We have shown how the negative-slope region makes the ``trivial'' homogeneous solution unstable in some cases, and how the system can support travelling waves.
 More detailed analysis of similar models in $1$D can be found in the semiconductor heterostructure literature, see e.g.~\cite{bonilla2005non,bonilla2010nonlinear}.

 In \ref{sec_num_int} we discuss how to numerically integrate the system of equations for the case of a network of arbitrary topology.
 To do so we show how to include the pressure boundary conditions as a redefinition of the graph Laplacian.
 This enables us to integrate the system numerically in a straight forward way, obtaining the time-dependent pressure and volume at each node.
 This is a completely different approach than the one used to time integrate the equations of the models studying semiconductor superlattices~\cite{bonilla2005non}.
 Since those cases were $1$D the integration could be performed using one Lagrange multiplier.
-Our approach is more general and suitable for networks of arbitrary topology, as we have shown in this work and in \cite{PRL}.
+Our approach is more general and suitable for networks of arbitrary topology.
 In addition, our model opens the possibility of exploring other types of complex dynamics in flow networks, as it provides a general framework to explore systems with different expressions for edge conductance or for the volume-pressure coupling.

 We have extensively discussed how the combination of non-linear edges and the coupling between pressure and volume can give rise to emergent spontaneous fluctuations under time-independent pressure boundary conditions.
 These systems present a broad array of interesting phenomena that will encourage further research, like the complex spatial patterns of volume fluctuations or the travelling wave behavior in inhomogeneous media composed of regions of linear edges.
 Moreover, in section \ref{sec_exc} we discussed how this model presents some properties which are typical of an excitable medium~\cite{cross1993pattern}, while still in the realm of distribution network theory.
 In this way we believe this model is an example of a new class of excitable systems, different from other models of excitable networks that explicitly use excitable elements in their nodes~\cite{kinouchi2006optimal,roxyn2004selfsustained}.
 Instead, our excitable flow network is composed of edges that present a nonlinear conductance and nodes that can store volume.
 The excitable nature of the system emerges as a product of the global coupling between currents, volumes and pressures.